Hubert Hurkacz vs. Sebastian Korda: Prediction and Match Betting Odds | Rolex Shanghai Masters

 - Hurkacz advanced past Fabian Marozsan 4-6, 6-1, 6-3 in the quarterfinals on Thursday.

-- In his 50 matches in the past 12 months across all court types, Korda is averaging 26.2 games per match (24.0 in best-of-three matches) and winning 53.0% of those games.
+- Korda is averaging 26.2 games per match (24.0 in best-of-three matches) in his 50 matches played in the past year across all court types, winning 53.0% of those games.

-- Hurkacz and Korda have played seven total sets, with Hurkacz clinching four of them and Korda three.
+- Hurkacz and Korda have played seven total sets, with Hurkacz claiming four of them and Korda three.

-- Hurkacz and Korda have squared off in 64 total games, and Hurkacz has won more often, claiming 35 of them.
+- Hurkacz has bettered Korda in 35 of 64 total games between them, good for a 54.7% win rate.

-- In two head-to-head matches, Hurkacz and Korda are averaging 32 games and 3.5 sets per match.
+- Hurkacz and Korda have squared off two times, averaging 32.0 games and 3.5 sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.